A Tight Bound of Hard Thresholding: Implications to Compressed Sensing

 The $k$th restricted isometry constant~(RIC) $\delta_k$ is then defined as the smallest one that satisfies the above inequalities.
 Note that $\delta_{2k} < 1$ is the minimum requirement for distinguishing all $k$-sparse signals from the measurements.
 This is because for two arbitrary $k$-sparse vectors $\bx_1$ and $\bx_2$ and their respective measurements $\by_1$ and $\by_2$, the RIP condition reads as

 for which $\delta_{2k} < 1$ guarantees that $\bx_1 \neq \bx_2$ implies $\by_1 \neq \by_2$.
-To date, there are three quintessential examples known to exhibit profound restricted isometry behavior as long as the number of measurements is proportional to the product of the sparsity and a polynomial logarithm of the dimension: Gaussian matrices~(optimal RIP, i.e., very small $\delta_k$), partial Fourier matrices~(fast computation) and Bernoulli ensembles~(low memory footprint).
+To date, there are three quintessential examples known to exhibit a profound restricted isometry behavior as long as the number of measurements is large enough: Gaussian matrices~(optimal RIP, i.e., very small $\delta_k$), partial Fourier matrices~(fast computation) and Bernoulli ensembles~(low memory footprint).
+Notably, it was shown in recent work that random matrices with a heavy-tailed distribution also satisfy the RIP with overwhelming probability~\cite{adamczak2011restricted,li2014compressed}.

-Equipped with the (standard) RIP condition, a bunch of efficient algorithms were developed and exact sparse recovery was established.
-A partial list includes $\ell_1$ norm based convex programs, IHT, CoSaMP, SP, stagewise OMP~\cite{donoho2012sparse} and regularized OMP~\cite{needell2010signal}, along with much interesting work devoted to improving or sharpening the RIP condition, e.g.,~\cite{wang2012recovery,mo2012remark,cai2013sharp,dan2013sharp,mo2015sharp}.
-To see why relaxing RIP is of central interest, note that standard result (see, e.g.,~\cite{baraniuk2008simple}) asserts that the RIP condition $\delta_r \leq \delta$ holds with high probability provided that
+Equipped with the standard RIP condition, many efficient algorithms have been developed.
+A partial list includes $\ell_1$-norm based convex programs, IHT, CoSaMP, SP and regularized OMP \cite{needell2010signal}, along with much interesting work devoted to improving or sharpening the RIP condition~\cite{wang2012recovery,mo2012remark,cai2013sharp,mo2015sharp}.
+To see why relaxing RIP is of central interest, note that the standard result \cite{baraniuk2008simple} asserts that the RIP condition $\delta_k \leq \delta$ holds with high probability over the draw of $\bA$ provided

-Hence, a slight relaxation of the condition $\delta_r \leq \delta$ may dramatically decrease the measurements. {That being said, since the constant $\const_0$ above is unknown, in general one cannot tell the precise sample size for greedy sparse recovery algorithms to succeed.
-Estimating the constant is actually the theme of phase transition~\cite{donoho2010precise}.
-While precise phase transition for $\ell_1$-based convex programs has been well understood, an analogous result for greedy algorithms remains an open problem.
-Notably, in the recent work of~\cite{blanchard2015performance}, phase transition for IHT/CoSaMP was derived using the constant bound~\eqref{eq:old}.
+Hence, a slight relaxation of the condition $\delta_k \leq \delta$ may dramatically decrease the number of measurements. {That being said, since the constant $\const_0$ above is unknown, in general one cannot tell the precise sample size for greedy algorithms.
+Estimating the constant is actually the theme of phase transition~\cite{donoho2010precise,donoho2013accurate}.
+While precise phase transition for $\ell_1$-based convex programs has been well understood~\cite{wainwright2009sharp}, an analogous result for greedy algorithms remains an open problem.
+Notably, in~\cite{blanchard2015performance}, phase transition for IHT/CoSaMP was derived using the constant bound~\eqref{eq:old}.
 We believe that our tight bound shall sharpen these results and we leave it as our future work.
 In the present paper, we focus on the ubiquitous RIP condition.
-In the language of RIP, we establish improved results in the following.}
+In the language of RIP, we establish improved results.}